josephpak/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+RDBMS - Relational Database Management Systems allow us to use relational databases - where data is stored in tables (think rows and columns).
+We can use SQL (Structured Querying Language) to "talk" to our RDBMS and interact with our data.
+SQL can be split up into a few sub-categories including DDL, (creating schemas), DML (manipulating data), and DQL (ask questions about our data)

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?
+Tables need a primary key so that the records in those tables can be uniquely referenced.
+This becomes useful for us in many different ways including selection, joins, and more.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.
+The name given to a column that references a primary key on another table is a foreign key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.
+In order to have a many to many relationship, we need to have a third table that maps the records between the two tables.
+More specifically, this third table will contain foreign key references to the two tables we seek to have a many to many relationship

 ## Project Set Up